K0KULAN/Dynamics-365-SDKs/README.md

 # Dynamics-365-SDKs

-I have created this repository to keep all the dynamics 365 developer resource link in one place, including some SDK download archives
+I have created this repository to keep all the dynamics 365 developer resource links in one place, including some SDK download archives

 Download Links